Alex Bregman Player Props: Astros vs. Rays

-On Saturday, Alex Bregman (.703 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 7:15 PM ET.
+On Sunday, Alex Bregman (.730 slugging percentage in past 10 games, including five home runs) and the Houston Astros face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
+First pitch is at 2:10 PM ET.

+In his most recent game, he notched a home run while going 1-for-3 against the Rays.

 Alex Bregman Game Info & Props vs. the Rays